badal-io/gcp-airflow-foundations/docs/features.rst

 4.1 Configuring a DataFlow Job
 ------------------
+Several prerequisites are required for the ingestion:

+A driver .jar file must be available in a bucket on Cloud Storage.
+For example, for Oracle ingestion an ojdbc{#}.jar file should be provided
-As a prerequisite for the ingestion, the Dataflow `.jar` file must be available in a bucket on Cloud Storage.
-[TODO: Provide examples]
+A path to the compiled Dataflow template must be available in a bucket on Cloud Storage.
+The JdbcToBigQuery.java template and instructions to compile it are provided by GCP at `this repository <https://github.com/GoogleCloudPlatform/DataflowTemplates>`_.
+Another folder in Cloud Storage should be reserved for the Dataflow job temporary write directory.

+A simple way to configure this would be to create a dedicated GCS bucket per source ingestion, with subfolders for the template file, driver and temporary storage.
+The rest of the configuration are specified in the jdbc config class, and include jdbc credentials, dataflow job parameters, etc.

 4.2 Schema Auto-Detection
 ------------------
-As the first step in the ingsetion the Dataflow job queries the relational database metadata table to retrieve all the tables and their schema.
-The schema is then compared against the target table schema, and proper schema evolution rules are followed :ref:`schema_migration`.
+As an optional first step in the ingestion the Dataflow job queries the relational database metadata table to retrieve all the tables and their schema.
+The schema is then compared against the target table schema, and proper schema evolution rules are followed for schema migration :ref:`schema_migration`.
+This will occur if the configuration parameter “ingest_metadata” is set to True.
+If the configuration parameter “ingest_metadata” is set to False, however, then a BigQuery table with the same content should be created manually, and the configuration parameter “bq_schema_table” should point to it.

 4.3 Deployment into subnetworks
 ------------------
-In many usecases Composer is deployed in a network that doesn't have direct access to the source databases.
-For sercurity purposes it is desirable to allow acceess to databases only from specific subnetworks.
-Instead of having to deploy a seperate Composer cluster in each subnetwork, it is possible to configure the Dataflow ingetion jobs to run from seperate subnetwork for each source
+In many use-cases, Composer is deployed in a network that doesn’t have direct access to the source databases.
+For security purposes it is desirable to allow access to databases only from specific subnetworks.
+Instead of having to deploy a separate Composer cluster in each subnetwork, Dataflow jobs are configurable to run from separate subnetworks for each source.
+The source configuration parameter “subnetwork” should be specified as the full subnetwork name in the form: regions/{region}/subnetworks/{subnetwork}.

 4.4 Work In Progress
 ------------------
-- Auto ingestion of all tables in a database based on inclusion and exclusion rules
+- Auto ingestion of all tables in a database based on inclusion and exclusion rules (e.g. based on regular expressions, by schema in Oracle).
-- Paritioning of large table ingestion
+- Dataflow job partitioning of large table ingestions
-- Worker pools to limit number of connections established to each databases.